-Where an investment is subject to pre-closing net benefit review, investors must file an application for review with the Foreign Investment Review and Economic Security Branch (FIRES) (or CSIR in the case of cultural businesses) prior to implementation of the investment, and allow sufficient time for review and ministerial approval before closing.
-The minister has up to 45 calendar days (which may be unilaterally extended by an additional period of 30 calendar days) to determine whether the investment should be approved.
-The review period may be extended past 75 days for an additional period which is determined by agreement between FIRES (or CSIR) and the investor.
+Investors must file an application for review with the IRD prior to implementation of the investment, and allow sufficient time for review by the IRD and the Minister's office before closing.
+The Minister has up to 45 calendar days (which he/she may extend by an additional period of 30 calendar days) to determine whether the investment should be approved.
+The review period may be extended past 75 days for an additional period which is determined by agreement between the IRD and the investor.
 It is prudent to allow at least 75 days for approval.
+The median review time from April 1, 2018 to March 31, 2019 was 64 days.
+During this period, one lengthy review contributed to an average review time of 72 days.

-What does 'net benefit' mean?
+What does "net benefit" mean?

-The reviewing minister will consider the following factors set out in the ICA to determine whether an investment is likely to be of "net benefit"
+Net benefit is not defined in the ICA.
+However, the Minister will consider the following factors set out in the ICA to determine whether an investment is likely to be of "net benefit":

-- effect of the investment on the level of economic activity in Canada, on employment, on resource processing, on the utilization of parts, components and services produced in Canada and on exports from Canada - · degree and significance of participation by Canadians in the Canadian business - effect of the investment on productivity, industrial efficiency, technological development, product innovation, and product variety in Canada - · effect of the investment on competition within any industry in Canada - compatibility of the investment with national industrial, economic and cultural policies (taking into consideration provincial policy objectives) - · contribution of the investment to Canada's ability to compete in world markets
+- effect of the investment on the level of economic activity in Canada, on employment, on resource processing, on the utilization of parts, components and services produced in Canada and on exports from Canada; - · degree and significance of participation by Canadians in the Canadian business; - effect of the investment on productivity, industrial efficiency, technological development, product innovation, and product variety in Canada; - effect of the investment on competition within any industry in Canada; - compatibility of the investment with national industrial, economic and cultural policies (taking into consideration provincial policy objectives); and - contribution of the investment to Canada's ability to compete in world markets.

-In practice, this means that the investor will have to set out in its application for review projections for Canadian employment, capital expenditures in Canada, Canadian management participation and responsibilities for the Canadian business, research and development activity in Canada, production in Canada and exports, and other relevant information.
+In practice, this means that the investor will have to set out in its application for review projections for Canadian employment, capital expenditures in Canada, Canadian management participation and responsibilities for the Canadian business, R&D activity in Canada, production in Canada and exports, and other relevant information.
 Foreign investments in cultural businesses must take into account the goal of the Department of Canadian Heritage to promote Canadian content across various forms of media.
-In addition, the investor in nearly all cases must submit binding undertakings to the minister confirming its commitment to perform the key elements of these plans.
-Undertakings typically apply over a three-to-five year period after closing.
+In addition, the investor typically - though not always - must submit binding undertakings to the Minister confirming its commitment to perform the key elements of these plans.
+Undertakings apply over a three-year period after closing (five years for a cultural investment).